HaikuArchives/Butterfly/README.md

     Description: Picture browser
     Notes: Freeware

- ![Butterfly Screenshot](distribute/Screenshot.png)

 Butterfly is a picture browser based on the translators for displaying bitmap images.
 It was inspired by Sea, a DOS picture browser.
-This should be the last release.
+Its aim is to allow easy and fast browsing of an important number of pictures.

+ ![Butterfly Screenshot](distribute/Screenshot.png)

 ## DISCLAIMER